nottaro/littleroot/content/11Literature/ExamQuotesSem1.md

 - Her connection to the guns suggests that Hedda is her father's daughter, not her husband's wife, representing independence
 - **Hedda:** I’m going to shoot you sir!
 	- Shows her familiarity with the guns
-- **Hedda:** Oh, well…I’ve got one thing at least that I can pass the time with.
+- **Hedda:** I’ve got one thing at least that I can pass the time with.
   **Tesman:** Oh, thank the good Lord for that!
 And what might that be, Hedda?
 Eh?  **Hedda:** My pistols… Jörgen.
 	- Tesman is possibly condenscending, and